 Only do business with a gold dealer with a history of buying and selling bullion in all market situations, even turbulent ones.
 This will guarantee the most efficient processing of your financial dealings.
 Each ANA dealer must adhere to a strict code of ethics while doing business.
 Find an authorized ANA bullion dealer close to you by using our Dealer Directory.

-Remember that the market determines the value of precious metals based on their weight in ounces.
+Remember that the silver or gold market price determines the value of precious metals based on their weight in ounces.

 Gold, silver, and platinum are all precious metals whose values fluctuate daily, so it’s always wise to check the current market price before making any significant purchases or transactions.
 You should be prepared to pay a higher premium above the melt value of the gold when buying fractional amounts.
 Choosing the Coins and Precious Metals Dealers in Mandeville LA is essential here.